AML-Project-Group/impersonation_detection/README.md

 * the function `get_df` returns a dataframe with selected features for further use

-* TODO add chi2 threshold for selection, although I'm not sure chi2 will see anything that MI misses
+* TODO add chi2 threshold for selection, (although I'm not sure MI will miss anything that chi2 would pick up?)

 * TODO add randomforest importance measure